 Living at home provides its own challenges: dealing with your family, finding a productive study area, and making friends on campus despite not spending all of your time there.
 Consider joining clubs and sports teams or creating a study group to foster friendships with other students.
 Respect your family and be grateful that you’re given a place to live.
 Mutual respect and understanding will ensure that all your relationships stay healthy.

 For those who are living on campus, freshman roommate assignments are typically random; you fill out a roommate preference form detailing your habits (when you sleep, how you feel about music, if you smoke) and then colleges pair you up with someone similar.
 Some colleges will allow you to request a particular roommate; if you request each other, you’ll become roommates.
 Off campus, you get to pick whom you live with.
-Roommate decisions are hard to undo, though, so give it your best effort before calling it quits.
+Roommate decisions are hard to undo if you end up unhappy, though, so give it your best effort before calling it quits.

 If you live on campus, you will generally be required to purchase a meal plan except in special circumstances.
 If you live off campus, you may still be able to purchase a meal plan.
 When deciding on a meal plan, consider your college’s offerings.
 Is it all fast food, or are they stations where you can get something healthy on occasion?
 How many meals do you eat each week, or how much do you foresee spending?
 Choose your meal plan based on your eating (and cooking) habits.

 Freshmen get to move into their dorms before upperclassmen so they can get the lay of the land before classes start.
 Often, schools have orientation in the week leading up to the beginning of school, and freshmen move in at the start of orientation.
 Larger schools, however, may have orientation throughout the summer and a designated move-in day.
 Plan ahead, pack or mail your things to campus, and pack up the car (or your suitcase).
 Once you get to campus, housing representatives will be able to send you in the right direction.